 SBS 1114.
-Cultural Nutrition.
+Global Food Culture and Nutrition.
 3 Credit Hours.

 This course explores the central role of food in defining, unifying, and sustaining culture and religious expression around the world.
-It will also survey the traditional health beliefs and practices, especially as they relate to diet, of cultural groups before and after immigration to the United States.
 Students will investigate health concerns and counseling strategies associated with nutritional intake of the various cultural groups.
 Students will examine the role of preserving traditional cultural cuisines and related practices as a way of maintaining overall health.
+Note: Prior to Fall 2025, this course was titled "Cultural Nutrition."